rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 ## Deploying the ClusterIssuer

-The first thing we need to do first, is deploying the ClusterIssuer that will generate free SSL certificates for us.
+The first thing we need to do first is deploying the ClusterIssuer that will generate free SSL certificates for us.

 #### What is a ClusterIssuer?